10 Best Things to do in Valladolid, Mexico

 There are not many places in this world where you can see a pink lake!
 Los Coloradas on the northern end of the Yucatan Peninsula offers exactly that!

-Located near the village of Rio Lagartos, famous for its flamingoes, is only one of the few places where you can see this incredible pink color.
+Located near the village of Rio Lagartos, famous for its flamingos, is only one of the few places where you can see this incredible pink color.

-The reason for it is half natural and half human-made: The natural part has to do with microorganisms that are found in the seawater, and the human-made reason is the salt production in the area.
+The reason for it is half natural and half human-made: Microorganisms in the seawater play a natural role, while the area’s salt production plays a human-made role.
 The seawater leaves salt when it’s evaporated after initially being pumped into human-made ponds.

 The intensity of the color depends on the weather, so you might see different shades of pink and orange depending on the amount of sunlight.